-Not soon after the ‘It’s five o clock…… somewhere’ chorus, I was off to the kitchen to test the famous cow-pile cookie recipe.
-A couple of minutes later the baking sheet was lined with chocolate oat cookies.
+Ten minutes later the baking sheet was lined with chocolate oat cookies.
 Obviously no one waits for cookies to cool so I ate the first one hot, the second lukewarm and the third, cooled.
-I’ve healthy-fied so that we can eat a whole bunch.
-And we’re loving them!
+I’ve adapted the recipe to make it wholesome and healthy.

-I’ve sub’d the butter for coconut oil, reduced the sweetness drastically and replaced the sugar with maple syrup.
+I’ve swapped the butter for coconut oil, reduced the sweetness and replaced the sugar with maple syrup.
 A handful of almond flakes and nut butter added crunch and flavour.
 Instead of flat cookies, I pressed the mixture into mini muffin tins to make bite sized cookie cups.
 If you don’t have mini muffin tins, just spoon the cookie mixture onto a greased baking sheet and leave to cool.
-Easy, healthy and very more-ish.

 No Bake oat and chocolate cookie cups